irvingjem/irvingjem/README.md

 - 🖥️ Looking forward I am hoping to do more work in the software world with a focus on back-end coding
 - 🧠 The next language I want to learn is Python
 - 🏫 I have a BFA in Graphic Design
+- 🔭 I’m currently working on Learning python and building a discord bot!

 ## Thanks For Stopping By 😄
 LinkedIn: https://www.linkedin.com/in/jem-irving/